johngoad/ClickFlock/README.md

 Key Features:

-Create and edit videos with AI-powered effects that process locally Control your content distribution through IPFS embedding Interact seamlessly with the wider Bluesky social ecosystem Keep your data private with edge processing to customize recommendation algorithms to your preferences Import/export videos from other platforms
+- Create and edit videos with AI-powered effects that process locally
+- Control your content distribution through IPFS embedding
+- Interact seamlessly with the wider Bluesky social ecosystem
+- Keep your data private with edge processing to customize recommendation algorithms to your preferences
+- Import/export videos from other platforms
-Thread videos together for long-form storytelling Built-in creative tools for transitions, text overlays, and sound mixing
+- Thread videos together for long-form storytelling
+- Built-in creative tools for transitions, text overlays, and sound mixing

 ClickFlock demonstrates how decentralized protocols, edge AI, and self-hosted infrastructure can create engaging social video experiences while respecting user privacy and agency.

+I could use your should help doing everything.